UPHSL-CCS/j4a-pl-CS1/README.md

 2. What tools did you use to complete the exercise?

-we used a text Visual Studio Code for coding, Git for version control, and programming languages like Python and C# to demonstrate the concepts.
+We used the text editor Visual Studio Code for coding, Git for version control and collaboration, and programming languages like Python and C# to demonstrate the concepts.

-### Coding Exercise: Control Flow and Expressions
-### 📝 Reflection